The Quicksilver of Two Worlds: How A B-List Speedster Became Hot Hollywood Property

 Both movie franchises have a legitimate claim to the character — but it’s still bizarre that Fox and Marvel Studios both exercised that claim.
 The fact that they did it so close together raised a lot of eyebrows.

 On 17 May 2013, Avengers director Joss Whedon confirmed that Quicksilver would be in Avengers: Age of Ultron.
 Six days later, X-Men: Days of Future Past director Bryan Singer announced the casting of Evan Peters as Quicksilver in his movie.
 Aaron Johnson was not formally cast until October 4th 2013.

 X-Men film writer Simon Kinberg claims his studio made the decision to include Quicksilver before Marvel Studios made its announcement, and that may be true given how quickly they announced Peters in the role — but the rumor that the character would be in the second Avengers movie was already old news before that.
-Whatever the facts, the studios created the appearance of a showdown over Quickilver in which neither studio blinked, making a third-stringer even many longtime comics fans don’t really love one of the most unique and notable movie superheroes, and effectively adapting the comics universe’s tradition of confusing-as-hell continuity.
+Whatever the facts, the studios created the appearance of a showdown over Quickilver in which neither studio blinked, turning a second-stringer into one of the most unique and notable movie superheroes, and effectively adapting the comics universe’s tradition of confusing-as-hell continuity.

 A turf war over a lesser character seems inexplicable, but it’s possible both studios share the view that one never knows which characters might land with audiences.
 Neither Loki nor Peggy Carter were fan favorites until the movies raised their profiles.

 It’s also possible that each studio wants Quicksilver as a way to shore up their claim to the bigger name Scarlet Witch.
 Singer actually filmed a Scarlet Witch scene for Days of Future Past, but it didn’t make the final cut.
 (In the Fox movie she’s Quicksilver’s younger sister rather than his twin.)
 Fox presumably still believes it shares rights to the character.